Let Someone Be Your Hope

 At the end of the movie, post-rehab but still hopeless and depressed, Jackson takes a handful of pills and a belt to the garage and ends his life.
 The scene is so sad.
 So tragic.
 And it hit a chord with me.

 Hopeless is a rough place to be.
 I think it’s about as close to hell on earth that we can get.
 I remember several years ago, I was struggling with depression and anxiety, and I didn’t see a way out.
-I was in a hopeless place, and it scared the shit out of me.
+I was in a hopeless place, and it scared the crap out of me.
 If you’re feeling that way right now, you’re not alone.